diamondhands-dev/payment-proto/README.md

-# Peeking channel info Server
+# Lightning Channel Explorer Server

+by Diamond Hands

 This service allows the LN node operator to sell channel information.